Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: Individual-Level Welfare Confidence Bounds

+The model \eqref{eq.utility} captures good-specific consumer heterogeneity in the sense that it allows for an unobserved preference shock $W_k$ for each good $k$.
+For concreteness, let $g_{k}(\cdot) = \log(\cdot)$ for each $k$.
+This choice of $U_{0}$, together with $Y_{0}$ and $\bm{W}'\bm{Y}$, makes $U$ the logarithm of some \textit{perturbed} Cobb-Douglas utility function.
+We also allow $U_{0}$ to take other functional forms, or in principle allow $\bm{W}$ to be nonseparable.
+We provide more details on these extensions in Appendix \ref{sec:generalization_of_the_utility_function} and Remark \ref{rem.pum}, respectively.

+On the other hand, we maintain linearity in $Y_{0}$ even in those extensions.
+Such linearity makes the utility we consider a special case of a random quasilinear utility function proposed by \cite{brown2007nonparametric} that develops theoretical results for quasilinear rationalizations of consumer demand data.
+Under a quasilinear utility function, welfare changes due to a shift in price can be equivalently measured by the change in consumer surplus, compensating variation (CV), or equivalent variation (EV): all the three measures coincide and are equal to the difference in the indirect utility functions at the new and old prices.
+This property is useful to gain computational efficiency for the empirical method we propose.

+One major limitation of quasilinearity utility is the absence of the income effect.
+Similar to the idea of \cite{griffith2018income} that allows income to enter the utility function in a flexible way to capture income effects in a discrete choice model, we mitigate this issue of missing income effect by allowing $\bm{\theta}$ to depend on income groups.
+We consider such a model in our first empirical application in Section \ref{sec.gas}.
+Alternatively, when a panel data set is available, we can allow $\bm{\theta}$ (and more fundamentally $g_{k}$s) to differ across individuals but constant across time.
+In this case, the individual-wise income effect can exist; we consider this model in the empirical application in Section \ref{sec.food}.

-Assuming an interior solution, BDW derives the following first order condition:
+We now derive the welfare loss function.
+Assuming an interior solution for the optimal $Y_{0}$ and $\bm{Y}$, BDW derives the following first-order condition for the optimal consumption $\bm{Y}^{*}(\bm{P},\bm{W};\bm{\theta})$:

-The model \eqref{eq.utility} captures product-specific consumer heterogeneity in the sense that it allows for an unobserved preference shock $W_k$ for each product $k$.
-Furthermore, the model exploits separability, so that the first order condition for each product $k$ only involves its own $(W_k, P_k, \theta_k, Y_k)$ elements but not those from other products.
-It follows from \eqref{eq.foc} that the demand for good $k$ is explicitly written as
+The model exploits separability, so that the first order condition for each good $k$ only involves $(W_k, P_k, \theta_k, Y^{*}_k)$ but not those from other goods.
+It follows from \eqref{eq.foc} that the demand for good $k$ is

 Substituting the budget constraint \eqref{eq.budget} and the optimal demand \eqref{eq.demand}, we then obtain the following indirect utility function from \eqref{eq.utility}: